chrisnajman/choose-language-dictionary/README.md

 ## Description

-If you're learning one of the selected languages, you can use this app to make a word list.
+If you're learning one of the selected languages, you can use this app as an aid to make a word list.

 The app, built with Vite/React, has the following features: